This post may contain affiliate links. Please read our disclosure policy.

 - Water

-How to Make Hamburger Steak With Gravy
+How To Make Hamburger Steak with Gravy

 ✱ Be sure to see the recipe card below for exact ingredients and full recipe instructions!

-Step 1: In a large bowl, crumble the ground beef and sprinkle in ½ packet of onion soup mix and black pepper.
+In a large bowl, crumble the ground beef and sprinkle in ½ packet of onion soup mix and black pepper.
 Mix with your hands or a fork.

 Divide into 6 equal portions and shape into patties.
 You can make them larger or smaller to your liking.

-Step 2: Heat a large skillet over medium-high heat (cast iron works great!).
+Heat a large skillet over medium-high heat (cast iron works great!).
 Once hot, add the hamburger steaks, leaving space between each so they’re not crowded.
 Let them cook undisturbed for 4–6 minutes per side, until they develop a deep brown crust.
 Remove from the skillet to a plate to rest.

-Step 3: Drain all but about 2 tablespoons of grease from the pan.
+Drain all but about 2 tablespoons of grease from the pan.
 Return to the heat and add sliced onions.
 Cook for 3–5 minutes, until translucent and caramelized to your liking.

 Step 4: Sprinkle in the remaining onion soup mix and the brown gravy mix.
 Slowly stir in water and bring to a boil.

-Reduce heat to a simmer, stir in Worcestershire sauce, and return the hamburger steaks to the pan.
+Reduce the heat to a simmer, stir in Worcestershire sauce, and return the hamburger steaks to the pan.

-Making sure to coat the burgers with gravy.
+Make sure to coat the burgers with gravy.
+Simmer until cooked through.

 - Use lean ground beef to reduce grease, but know it will shrink slightly as it cooks—so make your patties a bit larger than you want the final size to be.